-JOIN US FOR THE 64th CHEROKEE NATIONAL HOLIDAY
+THE 64th CHEROKEE NATIONAL HOLIDAY

-TAHLEQUAH, OKLAHOMA SEPT 2-4, 2016
+TAHLEQUAH, OK, SEPT.
+2-4, 2016

 This multi-day celebration is jam-packed with sports activities for all ages, from traditional games such as Cherokee marbles, the cornstalk shoot and blowgun competition to the more familiar golf and softball tournaments.
 Hundreds of vendors and crafts people set up booths where visitors may view and purchase authentic Native American-made products and foods.
 Music lovers will enjoy many events, including gospel and bluegrass music, a toe-tapping fiddler’s contest and a concert from the award-winning Cherokee National Youth Choir.

 Those with children will especially enjoy the annual parade downtown, storytelling, children’s games and fun hands-on traditional crafts events.
-The Inter-Tribal powwow held on the Cherokee Nation Cultural Grounds is always a crowd favorite, and highlights the Holiday celebration nightly as dancers from all over the United States compete for prizes and honors.
+The Inter-Tribal powwow held on the Cherokee Nation Cultural Grounds is always a crowd favorite, and highlights the Holiday celebration nightly as dancers from all over the United States compete for prizes and top honors.

 The Cherokee National Holiday is a festive time in Tahlequah.
 We hope it will be an event you and your family will want to experience every Labor Day weekend.

-Wi tse do lv i (Ya’ll come!)
+Wi tse do lv i (Y'all come!)